2019 update.I was interviewed for Mamstartup.pl (“I’ve got a startup”) in 2011, by Lech Roma?ski.

 What kind of entrepreneurship barriers do you see in Poland?

 There are cultural, social, and institutional barriers.
 The cultural barriers are the way in the media celebrates leisure and rest as an ideal form on being” “thank goodness its Friday, what a pity the weekend is ending”.
-The McGregorian idea that working and being productive is can lead to personal fulfilment and happiness is presented as a weird work-a-holicism.
+The McGregorian idea that working and being productive is can lead to personal fulfilment and happiness is presented as a weird work-a-holism.
 Many parents, grandparents, teachers, priests and authority figures do not see “starting a business” as a respectable career choice.
 If you do want to start a business, the bureaucratic environment is extremely unsupportive.
 The labour code assumes that someone starting a business has almost unlimited time to read and understand ridiculous and complex laws concerning employment contracts, sick pay, holidays, and documentation.
-It should be enough for a small business to be legally obliged to pay its staff as agreed, be legally liable to keep the work place safe and leave it at that.
+It should be enough for a small business to be legally obliged to pay its staff as agreed, be legally liable to keep the workplace safe and leave it at that.
 Tax and ZUS regulations could clearly be made more simple.
 I am not complaining about the level but the degree of knowledge needed to be compliant.
+However, if you’re looking to get in the Cannabis market, there’s various Dispensary pos software for cash sales to help you along your way.

 Financial barriers: There is far more advertising to promote consumption than investment in business.
-I would tell every bank that for every advert promoting consumer credit they have to advertise loans for small business, and have a tax on consumer credit that is used to subsidise small business loans, especially for those without collateral.
+I would tell every bank that for every advert promoting consumer credit they have to advertise loans for small business, and have a tax on consumer credit that is used to subsidise small business loans (similar to those from SummitFR), especially for those without collateral.

 What are the main differences between Poland and United Kingdom in the context of entrepreneurship development?